 Is there a risk associated with sending HTML email instead of just plain-text?
-We alluded to this debate in our guide to welcome emails.
-There we recommended HTML emails with the stipulation that you should test both.
+We’ve alluded to this debate before.
+In the past, we’ve recommended HTML emails with the stipulation that you should test both.
 The reason for that stipulation, however, was more about preference than deliverability.

 Does Plain-Text Email Really Have 100% Deliverability?